andytylo/self-dev/README.md

 # self-dev
-making myself better, one self-dev resource at a time.
+making myself better, one self-dev resource at a time, and sharing what works for me, with you!

 Quotes